lcardsvr/CryptoClustering/README.md

 ## Results and summary

 Both the complete data sets and the Principal Component Analysis manage to cluster the coins.
+About 89.5% of the total variance is condensed into the 3 PCA variables.
 Both of the Elbow Charts are very similar and suggest using 4 clusters.
 There are 2 coins that fall on their own cluster (namely Celsius-Degree-Token and Ethlend).
 The rest of the coins fall in one of 2 groups.

 ![image](/Price_Changes_Coins.png)